The eastern section of the Elizabeth line route runs on the existing rail network between Stratford and Shenfield in Essex.

 THE ELIZABETH LINE SERVICE ON THE EASTERN SECTION

 At peak times 12 Elizabeth line trains an hour will run between Shenfield and central London, calling at all stations.
-At peak time, an additional four trains an hour will run between Gidea Park and the existing Liverpool Street station.
+Outside peak times this will reduce to 10 trains an hour.
+At peak time, an additional four trains an hour will run between Gidea Park and Liverpool Street mainline station.

-Since May 2015, TfL has been operating the stopping services between Shenfield and Liverpool Street.
+Since May 2015, Transport for London (TfL) has been operating the stopping services between Shenfield and Liverpool Street.
 Stations are staffed from first to last trains and TfL has deep cleaned and painted stations and cleaned and refreshed the existing rolling stock.

-From December 2019, when the Crossrail route fully opens, passengers will be able to travel through central London without having to change trains.
+When the full route opens, passengers will be able to catch Elizabeth line services through to central London without needing to change at Liverpool Street mainline.